AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

 * SciPy (http://docs.scipy.org/doc/scipy/reference/).

 These fortunately are common and are easy to install.
-There are further scripting capabilities that will only run when a few additional packages are installed:
+There are some relatively minor scripting capabilities that will only run when a few additional packages are installed:

 * matplotlib (http://matplotlib.org/contents.html),